cmnemoi/LyricsExplorer/README.md

 * ~~MySQL database hosted on a AWS RDS DB instance~~ Moved to SQLite
 * Nice looking charts automatically generated from data and user entries
 * Web app with Streamlit
+* Quality pipeline with Github Actions (lint with Ruff, test with Pytest)

 # Run the project locally